TheSilvered/nest/docs/_syntax.md

-To write an assignment expression you write the value, followed by an equal sign (`=`) or a compound equal sign (`+=`, `-=` or any stack operator which is not a comparison operator) and ending with the name of the variable or an access to an element in an array, vector or map.
+To write an assignment expression you write the value, followed by an equal sign (`=`) or a compound equal sign (`+=`, `-=` or any stack operator which is not a comparison operator) and end with the name of the variable or an access to an element in an array, vector or map.

 ```text
 10 = a -- assigns the value 10 to the variable 'a'